Speaker-adaptive neural vocoders for parametric speech synthesis systems: Neural vocoders

 The superiority of neural vocoding systems over traditional parametric vocoders has been explained above but it is still challenging to build a high-quality speech synthesis system when the training data for a target speaker is insufficient, for example with just ten minutes of speech.

-To generate a more natural speech signal with limited training data, we employ an adaptation task in training the neural vocoders.
-In the proposed framework, a speaker-independently trained multi-speaker model is used as the initializer, and then all weights are updated in training the target speaker's model.
+To generate a more natural speech signal with limited training data, we employ an adaptation task in training the neural vocoders\footnote{ Note that we only focus on the WaveNet vocoders in this study, but the proposed method can be extended to any of neural vocoders such as RNN- or Glow-based models \cite{mehri2017samplernn, kalchbrenner2018efficient, prenger2019waveglow}. }.
+In the proposed framework, a speaker-independently trained multi-speaker model is used as an initializer, and then all weights are updated in training the target speaker's model.
 As the initial model already represents global characteristics embedded in the multiple speakers quite well \cite{hayashi2017investigation}, the fine-tuning mechanism only needs to capture speaker-specific characteristics from the target's data set.
-Consequently, the entire learning process becomes much more effective.
+Consequently, the entire learning process becomes more effective.
 Fig.~\ref{fig:nll} shows the negative log-likelihood obtained during the training phase, of which results confirm that the proposed method significantly reduces both training and development errors as compared to the system without having an adaptation process.